CatalinAmza/crypass/README.md

 256 bit encrypted password saver (32 character key)

 use with header like "service  ||  id_name  ||  password  ||  comments"
+example of decrypted file: http://i.imgur.com/7eZ0ZbF.png

-key initialiazed during first use
+key initialiazed during first use (comment out line 91 - decrypt(FILE, key) - for the first usage)

 ----------

+TO DO:
-should implement a changeKey option
+* should implement a changeKey option

 USE WITH:
 * python 3.4